 Eric Lacy’s music can be characterized as "stylistically lyrical and heavily motivic."
-His compositional style reflects influences from Beethoven, Anton Bruckner, Richard Strauss, and many contemporary composers.
+His compositional style reflects influences from Anton Bruckner, Richard Strauss, and many contemporary composers.
 His unique ability to combine romanticism with 21st century compositional techniques brings a lush and expressive quality to his music.

-Lacy is a recipient of the Huel D. Perkins Doctoral Fellowship at Louisiana State University where he received his Ph.D. in Composition.
+Eric is a recipient of the Huel D. Perkins Doctoral Fellowship at Louisiana State University where he received his Ph.D. in Composition.
 He earned a Master of Music degree in Composition from the University of North Carolina at Greensboro.
 He also holds a Master of Fine Arts degree in Film Music Composition from the University of North Carolina School of the Arts.
 His principal composition teachers include Mark Engebretson, Alejandro Rutty, and Dinos Constantinides.